reUSD (Re Protocol) — Retail Risk Report

 A note on the tranche structure

-This report is based on Re Protocol’s public documentation, on-chain reads, and the live transparency dashboard at app.re.xyz through 2026-05-19.
-Some information depends on issuer disclosures (specific trust bank counterparty, individual reinsurance carriers, reUSDe vs reUSD layer sizing) that are not yet independently verified.
+This report is based on Re Protocol’s public documentation, on-chain reads, and the live transparency dashboard at app.re.xyz through 2026-08-18.
+Some information depends on issuer disclosures that are not yet independently verified — the specific trust bank counterparty, the individual reinsurance carriers, and the junior-capital figure, which Re asserts in its docs but has not attested.
 Corrections, attestation links, or additional disclosures welcome at info@tidresearch.com.

 Open live dashboard